rust-lang/wg-async/src/vision/status_quo.md

 ## 🚧 Under construction!
 Help needed! 🚧

 We are still in the process of drafting the vision document.
 The stories you see on this page are examples meant to give a feeling for how a status quo story looks; you can expect them to change.
-We encourage you to propose your own by opening a PR -- see the ["How to vision"][htv] page for instructions and details.
+See the ["How to vision"][htv] page for instructions and details.

 [htv]: ./how_to_vision.md